Steve-Fenton/astro-accelerator/src/pages/docs/content/images.md

 JPEG and PNG images in the `/public/img/` folder will be re-saved with compression to `/public/i/x/`.

-They will also have WEBP alternatives created at different sizes, for use in automatic responsive image sets.
+They will also have AVIF alternatives created at different sizes, for use in automatic responsive image sets.

 You can run this manually using `npm run img`.
 Only changed images will be processed.